It’s become a common myth that the Abarth engine requires an uprated actuator to make good power – this simply isn’t true.

 However, if you get the right spring in the thing, then fiddle the wastegate so it can’t shut properly.
 Balance it just on the edge of where the ECU is throwing the car into limp mode.
 You’re forcing the car to make more boost than it wants to.
 The ECU then compensates by piling in a ton of extra fuel in an attempt to keep the engine cool.
 It then gets too hot and pulls timing back.

 You can make it work by fiddling with the wastegate control maps, and re-setting them all up to be able to control boost semi accurately – however I’ve seen this explained on forums as ‘Fit this actuator, you then need to get it mapped in or the car won’t run propperly’ which is a horrific lie.
-We then see guys fitting a part they don’t need to their engine, this then causes an actual mechanical fault, that is then fixed for the owner at the time of a Stage 1 tune and then people claim the part made lots of power on the dyno?
+We then see guys fitting a part they don’t need to their engine, this causes an actual mechanical fault, then people claim the part made lots of power on the dyno?

 So in summary?